skyvers/skyve-dev-guide/_pages/bizlets.md

   Event | Description
   ----- | -----------
+  getConstantDomainValues(), getVariantDomainValues(), getDynamicDomainValues() | called when rendering the pertinent field (including in list view) depending on the domain type declared for the attribute
+- Constant domain values may be baked into the view and remain invariant for the system life.
+- Variant domain values are guaranteed to be evaluated each request-response cycle.
-  getConstantDomainValues(), getVariantDomainValues(), getDynamicDomainValues() | called when rendering the pertinent field (including in list view) depending on the domain type declared for the attribute preExecute() | called before an implicit action is executed preRerender() | called before the rerender action is executed (immediately before a view is re-rendered after another action)
+- Dynamic domain values are guaranteed to be evaluated as for variant values, except that the bean is provided to the method for value generation. preExecute() | called before an implicit action is executed preRerender() | called before the rerender action is executed (immediately before a view is re-rendered after another action)

 _User Interface level events_

 ### Implicit Actions